DanielMistrik/Intro2Blockchain/_sources/chapters/baad/text.md

 What is a system?
 [Merriam-Webster](https://www.merriam-webster.com/dictionary/system) defines *system* as "interacting or interdependent group of items forming a unified group".
-This isn't the best, or most concrete, definition so for this textbook we define system sa *a group of computers, nodes, trying to work on a singular application.*
+This isn't the best, or most concrete, definition so for this textbook we define system as *a group of computers, nodes, trying to work on a singular application.*
 This singular application can be as big or as small as it wants.
 :::